networknt/light-doc/content/en/style/light-eventuate-4j/kafka-eventstore.md

 There are several drawbacks in doing so.

-- Kafka only guarantees at least once delivery and there are duplicates in the event store that cannot be removed.
+- Kafka only guarantees at least one delivery and there are duplicates in the event store that cannot be removed.

-- Due to immutability, there is no way to manipulate event store when application evolves and events need to be transformed.
+- Due to immutability, there is no way to manipulate the event store when the application evolves and events need to be transformed.

 - No place to persist snapshots of entities/aggregates and replay will become slower